Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Introduction

-Diffusion models have established new state-of-the-art performance in synthesizing data of various modalities \cite{dhariwal_diffusion_2021, nichol2021glide, ramesh2022hierarchical, rombach2022high, saharia2022photorealistic, ho2022cascaded, saharia2022palette, ho2022video, kong2020diffwave}, inverse problem solving and image restoration \cite{kadkhodaie2021stochastic, saharia_image_2021, song2021solving, chung2022score, chung2022come, chung2022diffusion, chung2022improving,kawar2021snips, kawar2022denoising, kawar2022jpeg, fabian2023diracdiffusion}.
+Diffusion models have established new state-of-the-art performance in synthesizing data of various modalities \citep{dhariwal_diffusion_2021, nichol2021glide, ramesh2022hierarchical, rombach2022high, saharia2022photorealistic, ho2022cascaded, saharia2022palette, ho2022video, kong2020diffwave}, inverse problem solving and image restoration \citep{kadkhodaie2021stochastic, saharia_image_2021, song2021solving, chung2022score, chung2022come, chung2022diffusion, chung2022improving,kawar2021snips, kawar2022denoising, kawar2022jpeg, fabian2023diracdiffusion}.
 Diffusion-based sampling techniques generate the missing information destroyed by the corruption step-by-step through a diffusion process that transforms pure noise into a target distribution.
-Recent work \cite{chung2022come} has shown that the sampling trajectory can be significantly shortened by starting the reverse diffusion process from a good initial reconstruction, instead of pure noise.
+Recent work \citep{chung2022come} has shown that the sampling trajectory can be significantly shortened by starting the reverse diffusion process from a good initial reconstruction, instead of pure noise.
 However, this approach treats the noise level of the starting manifold as a hyperparameter independent of degradation severity.
 Therefore, even though sampling is accelerated, the same number of function evaluations are required to reconstruct any sample.
-In \cite{fabian2023diracdiffusion} an early stopping technique is proposed for diffusion-based reconstruction, however it is unclear how to determine the stopping time on a sample-by-sample basis.

-More recently, latent domain diffusion, that is a diffusion process defined in the low-dimensional latent space of a pre-trained autoencoder, has demonstrated great success in image synthesis \cite{rombach2022high} and has been successfully applied to solving linear inverse problems \cite{rout2023solving} and in high-resolution image restoration \cite{luo2023refusion}.
+More recently, latent domain diffusion, that is a diffusion process defined in the low-dimensional latent space of a pre-trained autoencoder, has demonstrated great success in image synthesis \citep{rombach2022high} and has been successfully applied to solving inverse problems \citep{rout2023solving, song2023solving, chung2023prompt} and in high-resolution \citep{luo2023refusion} and real-world \citep{jiang2023autodir} image restoration.
 Latent diffusion has the clear benefit of improved efficiency due to the reduced dimensionality of the problem leading to faster sampling.
 In addition to this, the latent space consists of compressed representations of relevant information in data and thus provides a natural space to quantify the loss of information due to image corruptions, which strongly correlates with the difficulty of the reconstruction task.